ImageMagick/Usage-Markdown/color_mods/index.md

 The simplest and most basic global level adjustment you can make is to negate the image, using the "`-negate`" image operator.

-Essentially this makes white, black, and black, white, adjusting all the colors to match.
+Essentially, this turns white into black, and black into white, adjusting all the colors to match.
-That is, it will make the color red, its complementary color of cyan, and blue, yellow, etc.
+That is, it will turn the color red into its complementary color of cyan.
+Likewise, it will turn blue into yellow, etc.

 You can see this with the mapping graph shown below, as I use the "`-negate`" operator on both the 'test' image and the standard IM 'rose' built-in image.
 Note how the lower gradient in the mapping graph image is now reversed, so that black and white are swapped, and the same reversal appearing in the negated 'test' image.